simeononsecurity/simeononsecurity.ch/content/guides/secure-sshd-configurations-guide/index.en.md

 ```

 #### 5. Change Default SSH Port
 Changing the default SSH port from 22 to a non-standard port can reduce automated attacks.
-However, this should not be your sole security measure, as a determined attacker can still discover the new port.
+However, this shouldn't be your sole security measure, as a determined attacker can still discover the new port.
 Combine this with other security measures.

 Here's an example of changing the default SSH port in the `sshd_config` file:
 ```bash